 WHY WAS THIS TOOL DEVELOPED?

 Person-centred outcomes in social prescribing are usually largely related to how people feel about the activities that they have been referred to, and/or the impact they have had on them.
-Tools such as WEMWBS are useful for capturing quantitative data about people’s perception of the impact of the interventions on their overall wellbeing, however they don’t offer an explanation of why these outcomes come about.
+Tools such as WEMWBS are useful for capturing quantitative data about people’s perception of the impact of the interventions on their overall wellbeing, however they don’t explain why these outcomes come about.
 In other words, they don’t explain why people’s feelings, health and wellbeing are affected (positively or negatively) by the activities in which they participate.